luke-beep/whoami/README.md

 ### 💻 Programming Languages

-As a technology enthusiast and developer, my expertise spans across a wide range of programming languages.
+As a technology enthusiast and developer, my expertise spans across a wide range of programming languages & technologies.
 Each language I've learned has significantly contributed to my skill set, allowing me to approach various challenges in software development, system programming, embedded programming, and more.
 This list represents the programming languages I use to bring ideas to life and solve complex problems in the world of technology.

 #### 🛠️ _a.
 General-Purpose Programming Languages:_